shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

 <properties
-   pageTitle="Solución de problemas de errores del cliente Docker en Windows con Visual Studio | Microsoft Azure" description="Solucione los problemas que encuentre al usar Visual Studio para crear e implementar aplicaciones web en Docker en Windows mediante Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Troubleshooting Docker Client Errors on Windows Using Visual Studio | Microsoft Azure" description="Troubleshoot problems you encounter when using Visual Studio to create and deploy web apps to Docker on Windows by using Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"